TanukiSharp/ItchyPassword/README.md

 ### Secret encryption

 Secrets are encrypted using AES-GCM via the browser's SubtleCrypto API, with a key derived from your master key.
 The encrypted blob is stored in the vault alongside a version tag for future-proof decryption.

+### Passkey master key wrapping

+When the **passkey quick unlock** feature is enabled on a device, ItchyPassword creates a platform passkey and stores a local compatibility payload in browser storage:
+- A random wrapping key (32 bytes).
+- The master key encrypted with that wrapping key using the same AES-GCM scheme as other encrypted data (`EncryptV3`).

+Unlock requires a successful [WebAuthn](https://www.w3.org/TR/webauthn-3/) assertion (biometric or PIN) for the enrolled credential.
+The app only attempts decryption after assertion succeeds.
+This keeps quick unlock passkey-gated while avoiding known runtime issues with optional authenticator extensions on some platform/browser combinations.

+The raw wrapping key is handled only inside `passkey.js` during wrap/unwrap and is zeroed in a `finally` block.
+The compatibility payload is stored in local storage alongside the credential ID and is cleared when passkey enrollment is removed or browser storage is wiped.

 ### Vault integrity